sahurtado88/learn/interview qs/monitoring.md

 Answer: Metrics are numeric measurements that provide information about the state of a system over time.
 They are often used to monitor performance, availability, and resource utilization of various system components.

-2. How do you differentiate between system-level metrics and application-level metrics?
+#  system-level metrics vs application-level metrics?

-Answer: System-level metrics are related to the underlying infrastructure, such as CPU usage, memory consumption, disk I/O, and network traffic.
+ System-level metrics are related to the underlying infrastructure, such as CPU usage, memory consumption, disk I/O, and network traffic.
 Application-level metrics pertain to the application's performance and behavior, such as request rate, error rate, response time, and custom application-specific metrics.

-3. What is a time series database (TSDB) and why is it important for metrics?
+# 3. What is a time series database (TSDB) and why is it important for metrics?

 Answer: A time series database (TSDB) is optimized for storing and querying time-stamped data points.
 It's important for metrics because it allows efficient storage, retrieval, and analysis of metrics data over time, enabling trend analysis and alerting.

-__4. How would you set up alerting based on metrics? __
+# 4. How would you set up alerting based on metrics? __

 Answer: To set up alerting, you first define thresholds for critical metrics (e.g., CPU usage > 80%).
 Then, configure an alerting tool to monitor these thresholds and send notifications (via email, Slack, etc.) when they are breached, ensuring timely response to potential issues.